 Why choose us?

-- Earn a degree from UWM, a top research University and the only public university in Wisconsin to offer a fully online Health Sciences Degree Completion Program.
+- UWM is the only public university in Wisconsin to offer a fully online Health Sciences Degree Completion Program.

-- Receive personalized support from our academic advisors who can help create a learning plan that fits your needs.
+- You will receive personalized support from our academic advisors who can help create a learning plan that fits your needs.

 Deadlines to apply to UWM